nrfconnect/sdk-nrf/samples/cellular/http_update/application_update/README.rst

    Remember to rename the file to match the ``CONFIG_DOWNLOAD_FILE_V1`` configuration option.
 #.
 Configure the application image version to be 2 and rebuild the application.
 #.
 Upload the file :file:`app_update.bin` with the application image version 2 to the server you have chosen.
 #.
-Reset your nRF9160 DK to start the application.
+Reset your nRF91 Series DK to start the application.
 #.
 Open a terminal emulator and observe that an output similar to the following is printed:

    .. code-block::